 Most people want a career where it is not difficult to find work, and this is one of the certainties that come with training as a nurse.
 Once you have a BSN, you will be able to find employment almost anywhere in the country, as long as you pass the state’s licensing exam.
 In addition, nurses aren’t just in high demand in the US; there is a demand for nurses wherever there are people, meaning that finding work around the world is also entirely possible for those in this profession.
 Currently, the demand for nurses in the US is higher than ever due to a shortage of these professionals.
 Studies have found that after graduating with a BSN, 90% of newly qualified nurses go on to find employment in the first six months or even sooner.

 Becoming a nurse is now easier than ever, especially for career changers.
-While there’s no denying that going to nursing school will be a lot of hard work, online study has made it more flexible and more accessible for people who may have otherwise struggled to attend traditional, campus-based classes.
+While there’s no denying that going to nursing school will be a lot of hard work, online and part time nursing programs have made it more flexible and more accessible for people who may have otherwise struggled to attend traditional, campus-based classes.
 All nursing degrees do include an in-person element as part of the program will involve getting clinical experience as a student nurse, but when studying online, you can sit through lectures and classes at home, often on your own schedule rather than being required to attend at set times.
 Along with making it easier for student nurses who need to work full time while getting their Bachelor of Science in Nursing (BSN), this can also work out much more cost-effective.